JiMare/JiMare/README.md

 =====================

 I'm a passionate web developer with a constant desire to learn.
 I have improved the most in these technologies: React, Typescript, Material UI, GraphQL, REST.
-🌱 I’m currently couching learning Node.js.
+🌱 I’m currently learning Node.js.

 <!--